Red Dirt Ramblings®

 The fall front door decor once it was finally finished.

 I had some help with the front borders in 2010.
-I couldn’t move all those boulders, and I love, love, love the hollies.
-Also, in the front garden are three Japanese maples, an Acer palmatum ‘Viridis’, A. palmatum var. dissectum ‘Crimson Queen’ and one that I’m not sure the name of.
+I couldn’t move all those boulders, and while I loved my hollies, I lost them in the ice storm in 2020.
+I replaced them with yews and a beautiful double-flowering Hydrangea quercifolia ‘Snowflake.’
+Also, in the front garden are three Japanese maples, an Acer palmatum ‘Viridis’, A. palmatum var. dissectum ‘Crimson Queen’, and one that I’m not sure the name of.
 It was put in by the man who helped me with the front borders.
 Yes, you can grow Japanese maples in Oklahoma.
 It’s all about location, location, location, along with which varieties you choose.

 Acer palmatum 'Tsuma gaki' Japanese maple